pydanny/pydanny-event-notes/DjangoConEurope2012/django-chuck-your-powerful-project-punch-button.rst

 Django Chuck - Your powerful project punch button
 ============================================================

-by Bastian Ballmann AND Lukas Bünger
+by Bastian Ballmann and Lukas Bünger

 Why the name Chuck?
 ========================